cmprsk/valkyrie/data/README.md

 ------

-## Databank of patients with diffuse intrinsic pontine gliomas (DIPG)
+## Database of patients with brainstem tumors

 The data presented here are from a database that has been mounted since 2009.
 More than one version of it is available, illustrating different stages of development of this database.